Assured Guaranty (AGO)

 Over the last five years, Assured Guaranty has averaged an ROE of 7.8%, uninspiring for a company operating in a sector where the average shakes out around 12.5%.

-12. Key Takeaways from Assured Guaranty’s Q3 Results
+12. Key Takeaways from Assured Guaranty’s Q4 Results

 It was good to see Assured Guaranty beat analysts’ EPS expectations this quarter.
 We were also excited its revenue outperformed Wall Street’s estimates by a wide margin.
 Zooming out, we think this was a good print with some key areas of upside.
-The stock remained flat at $80.75 immediately after reporting.
+The stock traded up 2.3% to $88.62 immediately following the results.

 13. Is Now The Time To Buy Assured Guaranty?

 We cheer for all companies serving everyday consumers, but in the case of Assured Guaranty, we’ll be cheering from the sidelines.
-First off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its expanding pre-tax profit margin shows the business has become more efficient, the downside is its projected EPS for the next year is lacking.
+For starters, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+While its expanding pre-tax profit margin shows the business has become more efficient, the downside is its projected EPS for the next year is lacking.
 On top of that, its net premiums earned has declined over the last five years.

 Assured Guaranty’s P/B ratio based on the next 12 months is 0.7x.
 While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are superior stocks to buy right now.
+There are more exciting stocks to buy at the moment.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.